dgalbraith/chocolatey-packages/automatic/nushell.install/README.md

 * `/AddToStartMenu` - add entries to the Start Menu for Koodoo Reader.
 By default the shortcut will be added for all users e.g. `choco install nushell.install --package-parameters="/AddToStartMenu"`
-* `/User` - where the user parameter is specified any shortcuts created (using `/AddToDesktop` or `/AddToStartMenu`) will only be added for the current user e.g. `choco install nushell.install --package-parameters="/AddToDesktop /User"`
+* `/User` - install the package for the current user only eg. `choco install nushell.install --package-parameters='"/User"'`.
+Where the user parameter is specified any shortcuts created (using `/AddToDesktop` or `/AddToStartMenu`) will only be added for the current user e.g. `choco install nushell.install --package-parameters="/AddToDesktop /User"`

-To have Chocolatey remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`.

 ## Notes